Overview and Syllabus

 your work to complete tasks on time.
 All late assignments are

-penalized, and those penalties grow the longer you wait.
+penalized, and the penalties grow the longer you wait.
+Students

 to be one of the first few students to answer the discussion group

 topic, so that you don't have the pressure of reading a long discussion

 and coming up with something "original".

 you don't receive 9 or 10 points on the discussion last week, go back to

 that earlier week's posting to see if your instructor posted a